semaphoreci/semaphore/docs/docs/reference/secret-yaml.md

 This `name` value will be used in the Pipeline YAML file for importing a specific secret.

 The value of each `name` property should be unique for all secrets that exist under the same organization and must only contain alphanumerical characters ([a-z], [A-Z], or [0-9]).
-Dashes, underscores, hypens, and spaces are not allowed.
+Dashes, underscores, hyphens, and spaces are not allowed.

 ### project_id_or_name {#project-id-or-name-in-metadata}

 This is a required field for project-level secrets.
-It must contain either the project name or project id of the project the secret is scoped to.
+It must contain either the project name or project ID of the project the secret is scoped to.

 ## org_config {#org-config}

 <Available plans={['Startup','Scaleup']}/>

-The `org_config` property holds organization access policy fields, which are enabled for organizations on Startup plan or higher.
+The `org_config` property holds organization access policy fields, which are enabled for organizations on a Startup plan or higher.

 This property can contain the following: